Residents' FAQ

 -

-There is no limit to the value of vouchers that can be spent at any one time.
-However, a maximum of 15 digital vouchers can be stacked and used per transaction to ensure the QR code remains scannable by the merchants.
+There is no limit to the number you can spend per purchase.
+However, you can only stack a maximum of 15 digital vouchers per QR code to ensure that the QR code remains scannable by merchants.

 -

-Similar to other vouchers like supermarket vouchers, there will be no change / refund provided if the purchase amount is less than the vouchers used.
+Similar to other vouchers like supermarket vouchers, there will be no change provided if the purchase amount is less than the vouchers used.

 For example, if the cost of item is $6,